 Following is an example of how a student might fail to meet the 67% unit completion requirement: A student awarded financial aid based on full-time (12) credit hours must complete 8 credit hours during the term to meet SAP standards.
 This student met SAP standards in the fall but failed in the spring and summer.

-Awarded at 67% Completed SAP Status Fall Full-time (12 credit hours) 8 Credit Hours 8 Credit Hours Pass Spring Full-time (12 credit hours) 8 Credit Hours 6 Credit Hours Fail Summer Half-Time (6 credit hours) 4 Credit Hours 3 Credit Hours Fail
+Awarded at 67% Completed SAP Status Fall Full-time (12 8 Credit Hours 8 Credit Hours Pass credit hours) 6 Credit Hours Full-time (12 8 Credit Hours Spring Fail credit hours) Summer Half-Time (6 4 Credit Hours 3 Credit Hours Fail credit hours)